0xZaid10/TheRef/README.md

 # ⚖️ TheRef — Trustless AI Game Infrastructure on GenLayer

-> **The central server has always been a single point of control — one system responsible for validating outcomes, resolving disputes, and defining what is considered ‘true’ inside a game.
+> **The central server has always been a single point of control — one system responsible for validating outcomes, resolving disputes, and defining what is considered 'true' inside a game.
 While this model has powered gaming for decades, it concentrates authority in one place.
 TheRef replaces that model with five independent AI validators that evaluate outcomes in parallel and reach permanent on-chain consensus.
 No operator.
 No gatekeeper.
 No reliance on a single machine or entity.
 Just verifiable truth, transparently agreed upon and recorded.**

 ---